Roboy/musc-le_experiment/README.md

 set_points: [0,200,0,0]"
 ```
 will make the muscle with id 1 contract untill its spring displacement reaches 200 encoder ticks (~25 N).
 The setpoint will be kept unless a new command arrives.

+Additionally, muscle velocity and muscle length control modes are available.

 To monitor the status of the robot's muscles:
 ```